How do I get the right to work in the UK?

 Must be currently residing outside of the UK

 You can apply for this visa if you are not in Canada, so long as you have been in that country for at least six months with a long-term visa and there is a UK Border Agency in the country you reside in so you can have a biometric (BRP) appointment.
 For example, if you are currently residing in Australia on the working holiday scheme for one year, then you may apply from Australia and attend your biometric appointment in Sydney.

 The Official Guidance Document (button below) will give you information on all of the requirements for your documents as well as the limitations on the work you may do.
 Read it twice, if not three times, to ensure you aren't missing anything obvious.

 Once you have read through and are ready to begin the application process officially, you can begin to fill in and submit the formal form (button below)

 What You Need

-- Proof of funds in your bank account (dated for the day you submit and pay for your application).
-A letter from your bank dated for the day you submitted and paid for your application stating the funds in your account will suffice for proof of funds.
+Proof of funds in your bank account (dated for the day you submit and pay for your application).
+Please refer to the Youth Mobility policy guide for what is deemed as acceptable proof of funds.

-- Approximately $1030.00 CAD on hand ready to pay for the application, the health surcharge and the processing fee (discussed below in detail), this is paid in pounds and is separate to the amount you need to have in your account on the date you book your BRP.
+Funds to pay for the application, the health surcharge and the processing fee.
+This is separate to the amount you need to have in your account on the date you submit your application.